 If you’re reapplying, however, this space will be for you to share with the admission team how you have evolved since your last submission.
 Many positive changes could have taken place; perhaps you were promoted, or switched to a position with more responsibility, or were in charge of a successful charitable campaign.
 It might also be the case that your career objectives have been reassessed, reorienting you towards more achievable and inspiring goals.
-While sharing these changes, be sure to try and set yourself apart from both other applicants, but first and foremost try to distinguish your past self from the applicant you are today.
+While sharing these changes, be sure to try and set yourself apart from not only other applicants, but first and foremost try to distinguish your past self from the applicant you are today.

 Johnson’s applications are unique and require planning, so if you’re looking for help to prepare strong essays for Cornell, be sure to reach out to our admissions experts.
 For official information on application logistics, you can also check out Cornell’s MBA programs directly online.